-It’s not, but that’s the problem you get when you have two similar stories because it gets very confusing!
+That’s not the case, but that’s the problem you have when you have two similar stories because it gets very confusing!

-The figure below is supposed to represent Samson from the Bible, and he’s pretty much doing the same thing with a lion.
+The figure below is supposed to represent Samson from the Bible.
+You can see he’s doing the same thing with the lion’s jaw.

-Samson has one excellent Biblical movie called Samson and Delilah made in 1949.
-But this is pretty much it unless you want to watch Hercules, Samson and Ulysses (1963).
+But that’s pretty much it unless you watch Hercules, Samson and Ulysses (1963).

-In my opinion, it’s proof that Samson is a copycat story that tries to conceal the memory of Greek mythology.
+I believe this is proof enough that Samson is a copycat story that tries to conceal the memory of Greek mythology.

-The sad part concerning the Samson story is that it is another case where they turn a woman into a betrayer as they often like to do in the Bible.
+The saddest part about the Samson story is that it’s another case where they turn the woman into a betrayer, as they often enjoy doing in the Bible.